CodeYourFuture/curriculum/content/guides/create-a-pull-request/index.md

 # 🔃 Comparing changes

-As developers, we can develop new features on a branch.
+As developers, we often develop new features on a branch.

-Once we've made a branch, we'll then want to **merge** our changes into another branch.
+When we've completed the feature , we need to **merge** our changes into another branch.

 So we'll need a way to compare changes between two different branches on Github.